iLert/docs/integrations/jira/README.md

 ---
-description: The iLert Jira Integration helps you to easily connect iLert with Jira.
+description: The ilert Jira Integration helps you to easily connect ilert with Jira.
 ---

 # Jira Integration